Joao-Henrique/Summer_Hackathon/README.md

 9. Work at home to accomplish with the preps.

-8. Beer + Meeting / Party to celebtrate and do the App launch and discuss the event to future improvement.
+8. Beer + Meeting / Party to celebrate and do the App launch and discuss the event to future improvement.

 _____________________________________________________________________________________